rashatwi/combat/README.md

 of each set at the B3LYP/6-31+G* level of theory in the gas phase.

 ### coordination_numbers [↑](#coordination_numbers)
+raw csv files for the coordination numbers of the electrolyte components with Li+ cation in each system

 ### data_files [↑](#data_files)
+LAMMPS data files used to run MD simulations of electrolyte systems composed of 1 M LiTSI, 0.25 M Li2S8 in DOL/solvent (1/1, v/v)

 ### diffusion [↑](#diffusion)
+raw csv files for the diffusion coefficients, standard deviation, and R2 values of the electrolyte components in each system composed of 1 M LiTSI, 0.25 M Li2S8 in DOL/solvent (1/1, v/v)

 ### electronic [↑](#electronic)
+raw json files for the DFT calculations of the partial charges on the single solvent molecules.
+ESP charges were calculated at the B3LYP/6-31+G* level of theory in the gas phase.

 ### force_field [↑](#force_field)
+json files containing the solvent force field parameters (OPLS/AA) used to run the MD simulations.

 ### md_templates [↑](#md_templates)
+LAMMPS template files used to run the following MD steps: minimization, NPT equilibration, melting and quenching, and NVT production

 ### pdb [↑](#pdb)
+PDB files of the optimized structure of the individual electrolyte components

 ### polysulfide_clustering [↑](#polysulfide_clustering)